slonopot/Museexmatch/README.md

 3. Configurable album verification.
 Plugin will check if the album is the same.
 Names must be identical.
 4. Configurable lyrics source marker.
 Plugin will append "Source: Musixmatch via Museexmatch" to the lyrics' beginning if enabled.
 5. Configurable title trim.
 This option will remove all content in brackets from the title.
 By default MusicBee removes only features in the round brackets, this option will remove all content in `[]`, `{}`, `<>` and `()`.
+6. Configurable synced lyrics preference.
+Plugin will return synced lyrics in LRC format.
+Advanced LRC (split by words) is not supported by MusicBee.
+7. Configurable synced lyrics preference (forced).
+Plugin will only return synced lyrics in LRC format and pass the request to another plugin if not found.
+This allows to choose synced Musixmatch first and text Genius second, for example.
 Restart MusicBee to apply changes.

 ### Logic